vtnsiSDD/use-and-abuse-pii/README.md

       - M.S.
 ECE Graduate
       - kbg98@vt.edu

-Numerous others have generously contributed to this work -- see `CONTRIBUTORS.rst <CONTRIBUTORS.rst>`_ for more details.
+Numerous others have generously contributed to this work -- see BH USA whitepaper for more details.

 .. |br| raw:: html

     <br /># use_and_abuse_pii